zshi719/2025-Data-24100/lesson_plan/week_3.md

 ## Overview
 - Monday night the first part of the project is due.
-- Thursday there will be a quiz.
+- Wednesday there will be a quiz.
 Quizzes are cumulative and cover the material up to and including the previous week (Week 2).

 ## Resources